NiklasTi/aivene/README.md

+# Currently still a work in progress.
+To be released soon.

 # Aivene API

 Aivene offers an innovative search engine for your AI and LLM, leveraging advanced AI to enable seamless search, query generation, and comprehensive search results aggregation.